 Arabian Sand Cat Facts

-- The Arabian Sand Cat, also popular as the sand dune cat, forms the only feline that resides principally within the true desert.
+- Most notably, the fabulous Arabian Sand Cat also remains quite popular as the sand dune cat.
+Furthermore, the mammal forms the only feline that resides principally within the true desert.

-- This rather fascinating feline species was first identified in 1858 when one was seen in the Sahara, quite by accident.
+- In addition, this rather fascinating small feline species was first identified in 1858.
+This actually occurred as a result of one being seen in the Sahara, quite by accident.

-- In 2002, the IUCN originally listed the mammal as Near Threatened due to concerns about potential low population size and decline.
+- Also of importance, in 2002, the IUCN originally listed the mammal as Near Threatened on its list.
+This occurred due to concerns about potential low population size and decline.